insin/newforms/docs/widgets_api.rst

    A widget handles the rendering of HTML, and the extraction of data from an object that corresponds to the widget.

+   This base widget cannot be rendered, but provides the basic attribute ``widget.attrs``.
+You must implement the :js:func:`Widget#render`` method when extending this base widget.

    :param Object kwargs: widget options, which are as follows:

    :param Object kwargs.attrs: